aysuismayil/ISTQB-Preparation/40Qs-set-A.md

 $${\color{green}a.\ Configure\ test\ environments}$$
 b) Maintain the product backlog
 c) Design solutions to new requirements
-d.)
-Create the test plan
+d) Create the test plan
 $${\color{green}e.\ Analyze\ the\ test\ basis}$$

 ---